mondolabs/brown-rudnick-main/wp-content/plugins/google-sitemap-plugin/readme.txt

 2. Google Sitemap Settings page when you have authorization via your Google Account.

 == Changelog ==

+= V3.0.7 - 04.10.2016 =
+* NEW : The Spanish language file was added.

+= V3.0.6 - 22.08.2016 =
+* Update : Compatibility with the bbPress plugin improved.
+* Update : Performance optimized.
+* Update : We updated all functionality for WordPress 4.6.

 = V3.0.5 - 15.07.2016 =
 * Update : BWS panel section was updated.